-Bird watching is a hobby, a very fast-growing hobby, and it is also a profession: wildlife photography, and one of the best places in Africa to do some spectacular birding in South Africa.
-South Africa is a country with a lot of flora and fauna and is blessed with a warm temperate climate, which makes it an ideal place to start to identify the birds of South Africa.
+Bird watching and bird identification is a hobby, a very fast-growing hobby, and it is also a profession: wildlife photography, and one of the best places in Africa to do some spectacular birding in South Africa.
+South Africa is a country with a lot of flora and fauna and is blessed with a warm temperate climate, which makes it an ideal place to start to identify the birds of South Africa, with or without the help of birds of Africa identification books.

 Now that you’ve gotten yourself a good pair of binoculars, you’ll start noticing more birds around and marvel at the variety.